michael-0brien/cryojax/docs/api/simulator/config.md

 # Configuring an image

-The `AbstractConfig` is an object at the core of simulating images in `cryojax`.
+The `AbstractImageConfig` is an object at the core of simulating images in `cryojax`.
 It stores a configuration for the simulated image and the electron microscope, such as the shape of the desired image and the wavelength of the incident electron beam.

-::: cryojax.simulator.AbstractConfig
+::: cryojax.simulator.AbstractImageConfig
         options:
             members:
                 - __init__